 Different purposes benefit from different types of metadata.
 Business users use metadata to understand available data and the possible conclusions the data may support.
 Technical users need metadata to develop systems that deliver high quality data.
 Metadata may support different kinds of initiatives, including data warehousing and business intelligence (data warehousing) projects, systems integration projects, infrastructure support efforts, and enterprise architecture initiatives.

 Metadata management seeks to provide business and technical users with easier access to integrated, high quality metadata.
 However, because there are so many different types of metadata, trying to manage all types of metadata at once will only frustrate the organization, exhausting its efforts without satisfying its needs.
 Organizations need to prioritize the different types of metadata, focusing their strategy and efforts to manage successfully the types of metadata needed to support critical business needs.
+Many organizations choose to develop a metadata model, starting with a metadata subject area model.

 The subject area model (enterprise data modeling) shown below defines 16 different subject areas.
 The colors depict the phased implementation sequence one organization chose for inclusion in its enterprise metadata repository.